-A. Pre-Design Meeting
+A. Pre-Design/Application Meeting

 It is encouraged that the owner/developer schedules a pre-design meeting with CHFA prior to submittal of a financing application as early as possible to discuss drawings, programmatic parameters and process requirements.
-Note that the Standards may be more restrictive in some cases than local planning and zoning requirements; as such, the local municipality's planning and zoning review/approval process should be concurrent with the CHFA application process.

-B. Design Review Process
+B. Application Review Process